kkmedlin/MUBO/README.md

-# MUBO (Majority Undersampling with Bilevel Optimization)
-# MUBO is a bilevel optimization-powered sampling approach developed to mitigate model bias caused by imbalanced training data.
+### MUBO (Majority Undersampling with Bilevel Optimization) is a bilevel optimization-powered sampling approach developed to mitigate model bias caused by imbalanced training data.
 By inserting a bilevel optimization framework into a ML algorithm, we give it not one, but two optimization steps -- one for classic ML learning that finds optimal model parameters and the second for finding optimal training data.
-# The paper introducing MUBO was accepted for presentation at the International Joint Conference on Neural Networks (IJCNN 2025).
+### The paper introducing MUBO was accepted for presentation at the International Joint Conference on Neural Networks (IJCNN 2025).
 It's pre-print, "A Bilevel Optimization Framework for Imbalanced Data Classification," can be found here: https://arxiv.org/pdf/2410.11171.

 Five code files:
 1. main - Before launching the main file, choose the dataset, title, number of runs, and number of steps.